Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

 \section{The general phase diagram}

-In this section, we analyze the set of cluster patterns, i.e., the stable fixed points of the model in Sec. \ref{sec:Model} for different $\alpha$.
-As we vary $\alpha$, there are phase transitions between different types of cluster patterns.
+We now turn to the general case with $K>1$.
+As in $K=1$, when we vary $\alpha$, there are phase transitions between different types of cluster patterns.
+Many of the phase transitions are similar to those in $K=1$, but the full phase diagram is more complex in general.

 While there are many phase transitions, it will be useful to focus on the critical points where the maximum possible gap size between adjacent clusters $d_\mathrm{max}$ jumps between discrete values.
 In other words, we can treat $d_\mathrm{max}$ as an order parameter.
 More precisely, $d_\mathrm{max}$ jumps between $d$ (where $0\leq d\leq K-1$) and $d+1$ at a critical point $\alpha=\alpha_c^d$.
-As we will see, there are dense sets of phase transitions accumulating near these critical points.
+As we will see, there are dense sets of phase transitions accumulating near these critical points, similar to the point $\alpha=1/2$ at $K=1$.
 Similar phase structure for sparse and tree-like interaction networks has been found in \cite{BuninSparse,TopologicalGlass}.
 We will use both analytical arguments and numerical simulations to study the properties of these phases.
-We assume $K>1$ in this section; the special case $K=1$ will be analyzed in more detail in Sec. \ref{sec:Kequals1}.